MetaCenterCloudPuppet/cesnet-spark/README.markdown

 When specified, the Spark keytab file is created using this puppet source(s).
 Otherwise only persmissions are set on the keytab file.

+#####`logdir`

+Event log directory and history server log directory without the defaultFS prefix.
+Default: '/user/spark/applicationHistory'.

+Note, this is parameter is ignored by *spark::hdfs* class.
+When using non=default value, this directory must be explicitly created.

 #####`master_hostname`

 Spark Master hostname.
 Default: undef.